Seismix/royalrefresh/README.md

 ## Why?

-I've been an avid reader on [royalroad.com](https://royalroad.com) for over 4 years and like many others, I juggle multiple stories at the same time.
-At some point this got somewhat unmanagable and often I drew a blank when thinking about what happened in the last chapter of the story I just opened.
+I've been an avid reader on [royalroad.com](https://royalroad.com) since 2019 and like many others, I juggle multiple stories at the same time.
+At some point this got somewhat unmanageable and often I drew a blank when thinking about what happened in the last chapter of the story I just opened.
 More and more I found myself having to go back one chapter and scroll all the way down just to re-read the last few paragraphs as a refresher.
 This is especially annoying while on mobile, where I often read while on the train.